simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

        condor_host_execution_id: 1
      supplemental_config:
        #Example of adding HTCondorCE configuration knobs through the site level configuration file.
+       # If you have a public and private network interface on the CE host machine, make sure the private address is used in the site-infrastructure section
+       # and add an entry for TCP_FORWARDING_HOST: {public_ip_address_of_ce_host} to the 'htcondor-ce' config below.
        'htcondor-ce':
          - "MYVAR=VALUE"
          - ANOTHER_CONDOR_KNOB: VALUE